Actipro/WPF-Controls/Documentation/topics/syntaxeditor/getting-started.md

 ## Add Assembly References

 Once you are ready to add SyntaxEditor to your own application, you'll need to add references in your project to the proper assemblies.
 The assemblies should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they also will be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 Look at the [Assemblies and Add-on Licensing](assemblies.md) topic for details on the appropriate assemblies to reference in your project.